ThanhVinh-source/TIMA_Bank_Project/README.md

 - `xgboost`
 - `jupyter`
 - `ipykernel`
+- `papermill`
+- `python-dotenv`
+- `SQLAlchemy`
+- `pyodbc`
+- `requests`

 The notebook metadata shows a Python 3 kernel.
 Python 3.10+ is recommended.
+The automated SQL Server load also requires a local Microsoft ODBC Driver for SQL Server that matches the driver name used in `SQLSERVER_CONNECTION_STRING`.

 ## Data Privacy